makeworld-the-better-one/fmrl/spec.md

 Servers SHOULD limit the request body to 4 MiB, rejecting larger images with code 413.
 Clients SHOULD NOT try to set avatars with images larger than 4 MiB.

-A DELETE request can also be made, and the server MUST remove any existing avatar image, remove any avatar keys from the status, and return 200.
+A DELETE request can also be made, with no body, and the server MUST remove any existing avatar image, remove any avatar keys from the status, and return 200.

 ### Following API